 Altitude sickness, also known as acute mountain sickness (AMS), can occur at heights of 2,500 meters (8,200 feet) and above.
+That means that many popular attractions in Peru fall under this category, including the city of Cusco and the popular Rainbow Mountain.
 Once you hit this altitude, there is a real risk of illness and, in extreme cases, death.

 Altitude sickness does not respect physical fitness or overall health.
 The Spanish Conquistadores — tough, hardened men — suffered from soroche as they made their way to Cusco in 1533.
 In 2010, altitude sickness claimed the lives of two backpackers in Peru: Katrina Jacks, a 23-year-old with a silver medal for rowing in the 2007 Commonwealth Championships, and Alicia Parks, a 24-year-old nurse with a passion for extreme sports.
 It is always strongly recommended to ascend slowly to altitude (e.g take a bus) and try acclimatize at places along the way to your final destination (e.g. 2 days in Arequipa before you visit Cusco)

 Avoiding Altitude Sickness in Peru

 While fatalities are rare, many travelers will experience mild forms of altitude sickness in Peru.
 Even in its mildest form, it has the potential to ruin your trip, forcing you to abandon your travel plans for a day or two while you recover.

 When ascending to highly elevated destinations (see Peru Altitude Data and Elevation Map), keep in mind the following tips, all of which can help prevent altitude sickness: